 All members of the school community have a responsibility to prevent such occurrences of bullying.
 It is important that everyone at the School knows that bullying will not be tolerated and this message must be reinforced frequently.
+All pupils must understand the School's approach and be clear about the part they can play to prevent bullying, including when they find themselves faced with the choice of being an "upstander" rather than a "bystander.
 The message will be delivered through:

-- the Personal Development (PSHE) programme; - assemblies (both year group and whole School); - the work of Form Tutors and Heads of Year; - the Sixth Form Mentoring Scheme; - the Student Voice councils and Council Against Bullying (CAB); - Anti-Bullying Week activities; - projects, drama, stories, literature, with discussion of current affairs and of differences between people and the importance of avoiding prejudice-based language; and - training for employees both within School as part of continued professional development, and through external courses attended by individuals, from which they will give feedback to colleagues.
+- the Personal Development (PSHE) programme; - assemblies (both year group and whole school); - the work of Form Tutors and Heads of Year; - the Pastoral Prefects' work with younger year groups (including mentoring); - the Student Voice councils; - Anti-Bullying Week activities: - the student version of the Anti-Bullying Policy (see appendix) displayed in form rooms; - meetings with and letters to parents to raise awareness of the key anti-bullying messages delivered to pupils at the School; - projects, drama, stories, literature, with discussion of current affairs and of differences between people and the importance of avoiding prejudice-based language; and - training for employees both within School as part of continued professional development.

+and through external courses attended by individuals, from which they will give feedback to colleagues.

 All employees at the School are required to read and familiarise themselves with the School's Anti-Bullying Policy.
-Employees are expected to set a good example to pupils and to encourage an environment of good behaviour from pupils.
+Employees are expected to set a good example to pupils and to encourage an environment of good behaviour from pupils and an expectation that bullying will always be challenged by the School.

-It is particularly important that pupils are encouraged to speak to an employee if they experience or know of incidents of bullying taking place.
+It is particularly important that pupils are encouraged to speak to an employee if they experienceor know of incidents of bullying taking place.
 Research suggest that bullying rarely ceases without intervention from teachers, and although victims often worry that telling a teacher will make matters worse, it is clear that the unchallenged bully may consider their behaviour acceptable or lack the emotional intelligence to appreciate the impact that they have on the victim.

-The School's Personal Development (PSHE) scheme of work includes various themes which promote an understanding of the issues involved in bullying, such as self-esteem, dealing with difference, having respect for others, forming positive relationships, and being a responsible member of the community.
+The PSHE scheme of work includes various themes which promote an understanding of the issues involved in bullying, such as self-esteem, dealing with difference, having respect for others, forming positive relationships, and being a responsible member of the community.

 It is also important for parents to be informed of the anti-bullying message by means of School correspondence and the School's website.
-The School will consult pupils, through Student Voice councils and via occasional surveys, in order to ascertain the incidence of bullying within the school and also to enable any patterns to be identified.
+The School will consult pupils, through Student Voicecouncils and via occasional surveys, in order to ascertain the incidence of bullying within the school and also to enable any patterns to be identified.